jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/how-to-recognize-intents-from-speech-csharp.md

 # How to recognize intents from speech using the Speech SDK for C#

-The Cognitive Services [Speech SDK](speech-sdk.md) integrates with the [Language Understanding service (LUIS)](https://www.luis.ai/home) to provide **intent recognition**.
+The Cognitive Research Technologies [Speech SDK](speech-sdk.md) integrates with the [Language Understanding service (LUIS)](https://www.luis.ai/home) to provide **intent recognition**.
 An intent is something the user wants to do: book a flight, check the weather, or make a call.
 The user can use whatever terms feel natural.
 Using machine learning, LUIS maps user requests to the intents you've defined.

 > [!NOTE]
 > A LUIS application defines the intents and entities you want to recognize.
 It's separate from the C# application that uses the Speech service.
 In this article, "app" means the LUIS app, while "application" means the C# code.